aristanetworks/purescript-backend-optimizer/docs/why-and-how-of-inline-directives.md

 Because `purs-backend-es` cannot see the literal `Int` value represented by `a.bar`, its evaluation does not trigger.
 To solve this problem, we need to make it visible.
 The solution is to duplicate code via inlining.

-**To summarize, inlining duplicates code so that `purs-backend-es` evaluations can trigger optimizations that were otherwise hidden from its eyes.**
+**To summarize, inlining duplicates code so that `purs-backend-es` evaluations can trigger optimizations that were otherwise not apparent.**

 #### Code Optimzation Example via Evaluation and Inlining